rmolinari/data_structures/README.md

 This is a small collection of Ruby data structures that I have implemented for my own sake.
 Implementing the code for a data structure is almost always more educational than simply reading about it and is usually fun.

-These implementations are not particularly clever and are probably slow.
+These implementations are not particularly clever.
 They are based on the expository descriptions and pseudo-code I found as I read about each structure and so are unlikely to be as fast as possible.

-Documentation is a work in progress.

 The code is available in gem form as `data_structures_rmolinari`: https://rubygems.org/gems/data_structures_rmolinari.